otago-polytechnic-bit-courses/ID623001-introductory-game-development/lecture-notes/week-11.1-platformer-2-parallax-scrolling/README.md

 ## 3. Scene Setup

-**Step 1** — In the **Assets > Art** folder, find your background art.
-You should have several layers — for example: sky, far mountains, near mountains, trees, and foreground bushes.
+**Step 1** — In this assset pack - [Parallex Background Plains](https://vvvka.itch.io/parallex-background-plains), you should have several layers — for example: sky, far mountains, near mountains, trees, and foreground bushes.
 Each should be a wide sprite that spans the visible width of the camera.

 **Step 2** — In the Hierarchy, create an empty GameObject called `Background`.
 Create a child GameObject for each layer and name them clearly:

 ```
 Background
+├── clouds
-├── Layer_Sky
+├── forrest
-├── Layer_Mountains_Far
+├── grass
-├── Layer_Mountains_Near
+├── hill
-├── Layer_Trees
+├── plains
-└── Layer_Foreground
+└── sky
 ```

 **Step 3** — Add a `SpriteRenderer` to each layer child and assign the corresponding sprite.
 Stack them in the Scene view from back to front using their Z position or **Sorting Layers**.